 This depends on each person's personal preferences.
 Unless you strongly dislike stories written for children, most recommend reading The Hobbit first.
 The Lord of the Rings is certainly next (feel free to skip the Prologue if you find it dull, and after the main text try to read at least Appendix A.I.v, "The Tale of Aragorn and Arwen").

 If you enjoy any part of the Appendices to LotR, there are things in Tolkien's other books that you are likely to enjoy as well.
-Most suggest reading Unfinished Tales, The Silmarillion, and The Letters of J.R.R.
+Most suggest reading The Children of Hurin, Unfinished Tales, The Silmarillion, and The Letters of J.R.R.
 Tolkien next, in some order (perhaps that one).
-The stories and essays in UT can be read in any order, so the "Third Age" material is a good starting point for those coming straight from LotR (the "First Age" stories are excellent, but make sense only after reading Silm.; the other parts of UT are mostly accessible to those who have read LotR and its appendices).
+The Children of Hurin is the only complete novel about Middle-earth published after Tolkien's death (although it takes place long before the events of LotR, it probably isn't necessary to read Silm. first).
+The stories and essays in UT can be read in any order, so the "Third Age" material is a good starting point for those coming straight from LotR (the "First Age" stories are excellent, but are easier to follow after reading Silm.; the other parts of UT are mostly accessible to those who have read LotR and its appendices).
 Many people find the early parts of Silm. slow to read (like a history book or the Bible), but it is often a favorite among those who have read it.
 Letters contains insights into both Middle-earth and Tolkien as a person.

 People put various amounts of trust in the many drafts and essays in Unfinished Tales and the "History of Middle-earth" series.
 In cases where Tolkien's intent seems particularly stable and clear, some trust these sources almost as much as The Hobbit and LotR themselves.
 In practice, this means that most of the more trustworthy material is found in Unfinished Tales and in volumes X-XII of the HoMe series.
 Opinions on how much to trust The Letters of J.R.R.
 Tolkien are mixed, but its contents are generally respected as long as they are not contradicted by other (more canonical) texts.
 The pictures in J.R.R.
 Tolkien: Artist and Illustrator by Wayne Hammond and Christina Scull may also be considered somewhat canonical.